 Moreover, according to recent studies cited by Harvard Health Publishing, chronic stress can have long-term effects on students’ ability to learn.
-Coping with excessive amounts of stress on a daily basis can essentially rewire the brain to deal with basic “fight-or-flight” instincts while the memory storage and critical thinking functions that are needed for learning take a back seat.
+Coping with excessive amounts of stress on a daily basis can essentially rewire a teenager’s brain to deal with basic “fight-or-flight” instincts while the memory storage and critical thinking functions that are needed for learning take a back seat.
 And some researchers say chronic stress can alter the brain’s production of hormones and other chemicals, which may impair emotional control and contribute to the development of depression.
 In fact, the National Institutes of Health cites peer-reviewed studies of adolescent lab animals indicating significantly more intense and longer-lasting hormonal responses to stress when compared to the reactions of adults.

-Sources of Stress for Adolescent Students
+Sources of Stress for Teen Students